ScienceParkStudyGroup/GoogleEarthEngine/_episodes/03-load-imagery.md

 ### Load Vector Boundary
 We'll work on making a composite satellite image for a US watershed.
 The easiest way to filter for an irregular location without having to identify the paths and rows of the satellite image tiles is to use a vector polygon.

-There are four ways to obtain vector data in GEE:
+There are several ways to obtain vector data in GEE:

   * [Upload a shapefile](https://developers.google.com/earth-engine/importing) directly to your personal *Asset* folder in the top left panel.
 You can create subfolders and set sharing permissions on these as needed.
 We use an asset vector file in the [Accessing Satellite Imagery module](https://geohackweek.github.io/GoogleEarthEngine/03-load-imagery/).
-  * Import an existing [Google Fusion Table](https://support.google.com/fusiontables#topic=1652595), or [create your own](https://fusiontables.google.com/data?dsrcid=implicit) fusion table from a KML in WGS84.
-Each fusion table has a unique Id (File > About this table) that can be used to load it into GEE.
-GEE only recently added the Asset option, so you may see folks still using fusion tables in the forums, etc. If you have the choice, I'd use an asset.
   * Use an existing vector dataset in GEE.
 (Browse the vector dataset catalog here)[https://developers.google.com/earth-engine/vector_datasets].
   * Manually draw points, lines, and polygons using the geometry tools in the code editor.
 We do this in the [Classify Imagery Module](https://geohackweek.github.io/GoogleEarthEngine/05-classify-imagery/).